 Shea Nut Trees Take 40 Years to Bear Fruit

-You read that correctly; shea nut trees take 40 years to begin producing the nuts used to produce shea butter, meaning most people selling the nuts did not plant the trees.
+You read that correctly; the shea nut trees take 40 years to begin producing the nuts used to produce shea butter, meaning most people selling the nuts did not plant the trees.
 The one who harvests the field without planting the seeds usually makes for a bad manager of resources, as is presently the case in Ghana.
-The profit vs effort has led to the squandering of shea-nuts and a frightening shortage.
+The profit vs effort has led to the squandering of shea-nuts and prospects of frightening shortages in the future.

 Ghanaian Jobs Exported Along with Raw Material

 The process of extracting shea butter from the nut has created an industry that feeds thousands of families.
 When multi-nationals purchase and export the raw shea nuts they cripple the industry, making it almost impossible to source shea butter locally and cutting us off as one of the beneficiaries of this booming industry.
-Instead we, the growers and custodians are being relegated to farming nuts for peanuts!
+Instead we, the growers and custodians are being relegated to competing with multi-nationals for our own crops.

 Ghana Government and Shea Butter